 - Peel and crinkle cut into large pieces.

 - Place the uncooked fries into a gallon pitcher with the water and malt vinegar (to store extra potatoes).

 - Fry the potatoes in the corn oil at medium temperature for two minutes.

 - To finish raise to heat of the corn oil to high.

 - Drop the half-cooked potatoes to the oil and cook for one minute and ten seconds.

 - Sprinkle with salt.

 - Serve in a paper cone and the malt vinegar and enjoy your childhood.

-In a large bowl, toss the fries with the garlic and a drizzle of olive oil and if you have some grated Parmesan cheese, toss that in too.
-Season with a little salt and serve right away.
+In a large bowl, toss the fries with the garlic and a drizzle of olive oil, and if you have some grated Parmesan cheese, toss that in too.
+You can season it with some salt and serve it immediately.

-If you want to really take your fries over the top, substitute truffle salt.
+Substitute truffle salt if you want to take your fries over the top.
 They will be awesome.